guykochdev/dotnet-ioc-multi-impl/README.md

 ## Solution

-Use an `AnimalResolver` which the clients depends on, inject this resolver to the clients.
+Use an `AnimalResolver` which the clients depend on, inject this resolver to the clients.
 Then, each client gives the resolver its class runtime name.
 The resolver - which is configured at the DI section returns the implementation of `IAnimal` according to the class name.